By Marc Histand | A 4-minute read

-The indie publishing market allows for several ways of getting your book(s) to market.
+The indie publishing market allows for several ways to get your book(s) to market.
 One of the more popular ways of distributing your book is to do so as your own publisher.
 But, is this the right choice for you?
 Throughout this post, I’ll discuss apparent misconceptions and the various steps to become a publisher, plus the pros and cons of doing so.

 This statement is the biggest misconception when it comes to creating your own publishing firm.
 Becoming a publisher means becoming a legal business entity.
 What the above statement refers to is a publishing imprint, not necessarily a publisher.
 To distribute your books appropriately, you’ll still need to connect with a publisher or other distributor like Amazon KDP or Ingram.
 If you distribute this way, their markings will also be included with the metadata of your distributed book, making them the publisher of record.